 Jesus said, “I tell you the truth, whoever hears my word and believes him who sent me has eternal life and will not be condemned; he has crossed over from death to life” (John 5:24).
 Greater words of comfort have never been spoken!
 It doesn’t matter how far from God we have been.
 It doesn’t matter how dark and vile our sins have been.
 When we believe the word of God, the good news that God is redeeming sinners through his Son, God forgives us, accepts us and gives us fresh, new life in his eternal kingdom.

-The kingdom of heaven has already begun to show itself in the world in the lives of those who have entered it.
+The kingdom of heaven has already begun to show itself in the lives of those who have entered it.
 Not perfectly.
 In fact, sometimes we make a rather rotten show of it.
 Sometimes we drop our cross, or maybe even throw it down, but Christ in us always moves us to pick it up again and follow on.
 The fact is, now we are his, and he who began a good work in us will carry it on to completion until the day of Christ Jesus.

 The crux of our faith